Why is math so hard? Take a look at the most common reasons why math is hard for students

-Mathematics is often considered to be one of the most challenging subjects in school.
-Recent surveys report that 37% of teens aged 13-17 found math to be the most difficult subject – the highest ranked overall.
+Mathematics is often considered to be one of the most challenging subjects for students.
+Recent surveys report that 37% of teens aged 13-17 found math to be harder than other subjects – the highest ranked overall.
 So, if you're out there wondering, "why do I struggle with math so much?" there may be a number of reasons, from attention difficulties to learning gaps from past math classes or even just lack of practice.
 Take a look at common reasons students struggle with math, and how to find the right help you need to succeed.

 1) Attention difficulties